flaturtha/CADupin/README.md

 #Charlie Chan (v 0.1) development site for TalesofMurder.com

-An upgrade from the NOS (v 0.0.2) edition, using Jekyll 3.xx; revamp of pages and site structure to allow GoPaywall and (eventually) SnipCart.
+An upgrade from the NOS (v 0.0.2) edition, using Jekyll 3.xx.

+SUMMARY (7.12.16): A simple 2-page landing page sequence to get initial email sign ups.
+Story pages, etc. will be added to flesh out the site.

 ###v0.1.1 prelaunch
 A simple microsite structure with five pages, in sequence: